zr159811/chatGPTapi/README.md

 ### Disable Console Messages

-If you want {chatgpt} not to show messages in console, please set the environment variable `OPENAI_VERBOSE=FALSE`.
+If you want {chatGPTapi} not to show messages in console, please set the environment variable `OPENAI_VERBOSE=FALSE`.